John Kellogg (actor): Personal life

 Kellogg married Gwen Horn in Arizona in 1939.
 They had one son, Steven (born 1940), before divorcing.
 He married actress Linda Brent but obtained a Mexican divorce from her on April 19, 1949, marrying singer Helen Cogan that same day.
-They had one daughter, Shirley Ann (born 1950), before their marriage was annulled on June 18, 1951.
+They had one daughter, Cheryl (born 1949), before their marriage was annulled on June 18, 1951.
 Afterwards, Kellogg married his fourth wife, Barbara, and they had one daughter, Sharon Lee.

 Kellogg died on February 22, 2000, at Cedars-Sinai Medical Center in Los Angeles of Alzheimer's disease.